Remap

 Interactive Tweaks

-Interactive tweaks are useful to adjust the bones rotation and position quickly after retargetting, to fine tweak the result.
+Interactive tweaks are useful to adjust the bones rotation and position quickly after retargetting, to refine the result.

 Note